open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 Right-click on the smiley and frowney faces and save them to your computer.
 Now select the image tool in the `feedback` item by clicking on the aquarium-like icon.
 We will first draw the smiley face, so enter `[correct] = 1` in the 'Show if' field (i.e. show only after a correct response).
 Next, click in the center of the canvas.
 This will pop up a file pool dialog, asking you to select an image.
 Currently, the file pool does not contain any items, so we first need to import the smiley and frowney faces.
 The easiest way to do this is to drag them into the file-pool selection dialog, from your Downloads folder or wherever the images are located.

-:--
-cmd: figure
+%--
+figure:
+ id: Fig17
-src: 17.png
+ source: 17.png
+ caption: |
-caption: The file-pool selection dialog.
+  The file-pool selection dialog.
---:
+--%

 Select `smiley.png` and click on the 'Select' button.